Slow Cooked Pork Chops

 - 1 tablespoon cider vinegar

 - 1 tablespoon fresh parsley leaves minced, for decorating dish at end

 - Start by cooking the bacon pieces in your favorite large frying pan (skillet, sauté pan).
 Cook the bacon until crisp, about 8 minutes, and transfer the bacon to a plate covered with paper towels.

 - Save in the refrigerator until you are ready to serve.
 The bacon bits will be served on top with the parsley at the end.

 - Pour out all but 2 tablespoons of the bacon fat from the pan.
-Me, I have a dog food can on the counter that I pour all my fats into and when it's full, I refrigerate to harden up and throw out in a zip lock bag.
+I have a dog food can on the counter that I pour all my fats into, and when it's full, I refrigerate to harden up and throw out in a zip-lock bag.
 Don't pour your fat down the drain.
 Plumbers delight.

 - Heat the pan over medium-high heat, and when the bacon fat shimmers, add the onions, 1 teaspoon of brown sugar, thyme, garlic, and ¼ teaspoon salt.

 - Cook, being sure to stir often until the onions start to caramelize.
-This is going to take as long as 15 minutes but don't walk away and watch a basketball game on TV.
+This will take as long as 15 minutes but don't walk away and watch a basketball game on TV.
 You need to keep stirring so the onions don't burn.

 - When the onions are soft and light brown, add 1 cup of the chicken broth and give a stir.

-- Transfer all this good stuff to the crock-pot, add the remaining 2 cups of chicken broth plus the other tablespoon brown sugar, soy sauce, instant tapioca and bay leaves.
+- Transfer all this good stuff to the crock pot, and add the remaining 2 cups of chicken broth plus the other tablespoon of brown sugar, soy sauce, instant tapioca, and bay leaves.
 Stir to combine.

-- Wipe out the fry pan with a paper towel, add a tablespoon of olive oil to it and bring to medium heat.
-When hot, season the pork chops with salt & pepper and brown on both sides.
+- Wipe out the frying pan with a paper towel, add a tablespoon of olive oil, and bring to medium heat.
+Season the pork chops with salt & pepper and brown on both sides when hot.
 This should only take a minute on each side.

 - Once browned, transfer the chops to the crock-pot.